Nusa-kan/CCVideoManager/README.md

 - After the movie playback finishes itself, it will automaticly remove itself from the view.
 - Make sure to destroy the VideoManager before exiting the app by calling "CCVideoManager::Instance()->DestroyInstance();"

-## How to run the project
-I integrated a simple demonstration code on to the default helloworld.app created by cocos2dx.

 #MoreInfo
+This repository contains a demo of the CCVideoManager.
+You can download the project and run as how you run the helloworld.app demo created by cocos2dx.

-Compiled with Visual Studio 2015
+The demo is Compiled with Visual Studio 2015 and Cocos2dx v3.10 is used.
-Cocos2dx engine 3.10 is used